-w SRWD Mode Write protection of the Memory lemory content signal bit Wode Status Register Protected area (1) Unprotected area (1) 1 0 Status Register is 0 0 Software- protected (SPM) writable (if the WREN instruction has set the Write-protected 1 1 ' ' Ready to accept Write instructions 0 1 Hardware- protected (HPM) Status Register is Hardware write- protected.
+w SRWD Mode Write protection of the Memory content signal bit Wode Status Register Protected area (1) Unprotected area (1) 1 0 Status Register is 0 0 Software- protected (SPM) writable (if the WREN instruction has set the 1 1 1 WEL bit).
+The values in the BP1 and BP0 bits can be changed.
+Write-protected Ready to accept Write instructions 0 1 Hardware- protected (HPM) Status Register is Hardware write- protected.
 The values in the BP1 and BP0 bits cannot be changed.
 Write-protected Ready to accept Write instructions